French upright bass

 -

-Gustav Bernadel (son of Auguste, started
+Gustav Bernadel (son of Auguste, started a business with Gand

-a business with Gand and actually married his daughter!) henceforth
+and actually married his daughter!) henceforth some of the

-model for the present day, Wan-Bernadel
+the present day, Wan-Bernadel

 upright bass.)